jasongullifer/languageEntropy/README.md

 Overview
 ========

-In the language sciences, we frequently collect data about language usage in different contexts such as daily exposure to known languages or daily language use in various communicative contexts.
-However, few people make use of these measures for a variety of reasons, including that the sheer number of variables related to usage for several languages can be overwhelming.
+In the language sciences, we frequently collect data about language usage in various contexts, such as overall daily exposure to known languages or extent of language use in communicative contexts (e.g., at home, at work, in social settings).
+However, there is not wide usage of these various measures as covariates or predictors of behavior, despite their practical and theoretical significance.
+One reason for underuse is that the number of variables related to usage in a multilingual context can be overwhelming.
+Another reason for underuse is that the distribution of these data may not be ideal for analysis, particularly if they were collected via discrete responses (such as Likert scales).
+Language entropy helps to solve some of these issues.

-Language entropy is a measure that characterizes the diversity in language usage (or the degree of balance in language usage).
-Language entropy ranges from 0 to `log(number_of_languages, base=2)`, where 0 represents compartmentalized usage of one language and `log(number_of_languages, base=2)` (1 for 2 languages, and 1.585 for 3 language) represents perfectly balanced usage of each language.
-Below, you can see an example of the theoretical distribution of entropy vs. proportion of L2 exposure (for a two-language situation).
+Language entropy is a measure that characterizes the diversity of language usage (or the degree of balance in language usage).
+Language entropy ranges from 0 to `log(number_of_languages, base=2)`, where 0 represents compartmentalized usage of a single language and `log(number_of_languages, base=2)` represents perfectly balanced usage of each reported language.
+Below, you can see an example of the theoretical distribution of entropy vs. proportion of L2 exposure (for a situation in which two languages are used).

 <img src="inst/images/entropy.png" alt="theoretical entropy distribution" width="500"/>

-When dealing with multiple languages and spheres of language usage, language entropy can reduce the number of data points and generalizes well to multilingual contexts (whereas simple difference scores do not).
-We have also shown that language entropy relates to various cognitive and neural processes (Gullifer et al., 2018, Gullifer & Titone, under review).
+Language entropy can be computed from the data elicited by language history questionnaires that have become ubiquitous in the field.
+In recent papers, we have argued that language entropy is an ideal way to measure theoretically relevant variables such as the *social diversity of language usage* or *inteactional context of langauge usage* (see e.g. the *Adaptive Control Hypothesis* by Green & Abutalebi, 2013) in a continuous manner.
+We have also shown that language entropy relates to various cognitive and neural processes (see Gullifer et al., 2018; Gullifer & Titone, under review).
+Language entropy generalizes well to multilingual contexts (while reducing the number of variables), and it is distributed continuously.

 Installation
 ============